Nairobi National Park Directions: Your Guide to get to Kenya’s Wildlife Park

 Getting to the Park: Entrance Points

 Nairobi National Park has several entry points and the one that’s best for you will depend on where you are coming from and how you are getting there.
-Familiarize yourself with these main Nairobi National Park entrance gates:
+From my experience, it really helps to know your options, so let’s walk through the most popular Nairobi National Park entrance gates:

-• Langata Gate: This is often considered the main entrance and is very convenient for those coming from the city centre or Langata suburb.
-Following the Nairobi National Park road via Langata Road is the most direct way.
+Langata Gate: This is often considered the main entrance and is very convenient for those coming from the city centre or Langata suburb.

 Getting Here: Detailed Directions